 All private tours depart and end from your hotel of choice and include: private car, driver and English speaking guide.
 All full day tours include lunch, usually at a charming country inn.
 Overnight tours include hotel accommodation and all meals (unless noted differently).
-The rate quoted for (3) passengers is based on a triple accommodation.
-If a single and double are required, please inquire for rates.
-The Historical Park is closed on Mondays.
+The rates quoted are for two people traveling together.
+Please inquire for a custom quote for larger groups or singles.

 “Guayaquil Ecuador: The Malecon, and being overrun by iguanas”,